kubeflow/examples/mnist/README.md

 NAME   STATUS   AGE   DURATION
 ```

-### Creating secrets for our workflow and setting AWS variables.
+### Creating secrets for our workflow and setting S3 variables.

-For fetching and uploading data, our workflow requires S3 credentials.
-These credentials will be provided as kubernetes secrets:
+For fetching and uploading data, our workflow requires S3 credentials and variables.
+These credentials will be provided as kubernetes secrets, and the variables will be passed into the workflow.
+Modify the below values to suit your environment.

 ```
-export S3_ENDPOINT=s3.us-west-2.amazonaws.com
+export S3_ENDPOINT=s3.us-west-2.amazonaws.com  #replace with your s3 endpoint in a host:port format, e.g. minio:9000
 export AWS_ENDPOINT_URL=https://${S3_ENDPOINT} #use http instead of https for default minio installs export AWS_ACCESS_KEY_ID=xxxxx export AWS_SECRET_ACCESS_KEY=xxxxx